-They are a peaceful fish which will grow to around 2 inches in length, and they require a minimum tank size of 25 gallons.
-Cherry Barbs are omnivorous and will eat most types of food including live, fresh, frozen and flake foods.
+They are a peaceful fish that will grow to around 2 inches in length, and they require a minimum tank size of 25 gallons.
+Cherry Barbs are omnivorous and will eat most types of food including live, fresh, frozen, and flake foods.

 They are easy to care for and can be kept in community tanks with open space to swim, but also planted areas where they can hide.

-The Pearl Gourami is a relatively large, but peaceful fish and one of the most easy to keep Gouramis.
+The Pearl Gourami is a relatively large, but peaceful fish and one of the easiest to keep.

 Pearl Gourami’s are omnivorous and should be fed algae-based foods and meaty foods.